Cory Copeland

 Real-world calibration

 Phase 1's scoring thresholds were originally calibrated against the plan's own test fixtures.
-After dogfooding against three brands — Spiceshelf 63, SetOff 55, KinGrove 49 — geo-citability was restructured.
-The original single geo.js-rendered finding was split into:
+After dogfooding against three brands — Spiceshelf 63, SetOff 55, KinGrove 49 — geo-citability was restructured into geo.no-static-render (empty raw HTML, JS render saves it) and geo.thin-content-rendered (sparse even after JS render).
+The trailing-slash duplicate-title bug from the original TODO list is fixed (canonicalize before dedupe).
+The geo-schema per-type weight is still a flat, uncalibrated guess — genuinely still open.

 Current status